jborza/gba-solitaire/source/readme.md

+TODO:
+- find out about more correct terms for the 'foundation', 'bottom', 'revealed cards'

 # What's this about

 Solitaire was the first computer game I have played, ages ago, on an ancient Windows 3.1 laptop.
 I have never actually implemented it.